Disclosure of public documents and confidentiality

 Official documents are generally public.
 In some specific cases, information in official documents is to be kept secret, but this requires statutory support in the Public Access to Information and Secrecy Act; see Public Access to Information and Secrecy Act (SFS 2009: 400) (in Swedish) on the Swedish Parliament's website.
-Contact the Legal Services Office for more information about the application of secrecy provisions in the Act.
+Contact the Legal Division for more information about the application of secrecy provisions in the Act.

 Are registered documents always public?

 No, document registration is not only an instrument for transparency, it is also a way to keep track of documents within the public authority, including internal documents which are not yet public.
 In a similar way a document which is yet to be registered may be public.
 The determining factor of whether or not a document is public is if it was received or drawn up by and located at/stored with the public authority.

 What is not an official document?

 Documents sent internally within the authority, such as emails, are generally regarded as mere work-related documents, and these will not become public until the matter to which they belong has been closed.

 Another type of document that is frequently asked about is notes – memos or other written or recorded items that were only produced for the sake of presenting or preparing a case, and which provide no factual value to the matter other than what has already been documented.
-If these notes are not included in the file of the matter and are not archived, they shall not be considered official documents.
-However, if they add any facts of value to the matter, they shall be registered and archived together with the rest of the documents pertaining to the matter.
+These notes will be official documents only if they are expedited or are archived.

 What do I do if someone requests an official document?